une béquille (beh-kee)

 I was staring up at a flower seed display with packet after packet of possibilities when I heard a tap tap tap coming up from behind me.
 Turning, I saw a woman on crutches who was now looking up at the same rack of flower packets.

-"Bonjour," I smiled, quickly turning back around.
+"Bonjour," I smiled, quickly turning back around in discretion.
 A moment passed before I thought to scoot over so that the newcomer could see the entire display.

 "Ne bougez pas.
 Vous ne me gênez pas du tout," she assured me.
 Her hair, gathered up in a large twist, was the color of Mexican poppies ...or maybe honey-colored nasturtiums? ...the ones I was debating whether or not to buy.
 I liked the idea they were edible plus pretty to look at.
 I had recently bought a pack of blue starflowers, or bourrache, for that very reason.
 Come to think of it I had recently bought quite a few packets of flowers, so maybe I'd better head off now, and meet-up with Jean-Marc, who was two aisles over, in the "automatic watering systems" section of the store.